 While the currently published studies on NMN have been only conducted in mice, the Sinclair lab is currently conducting human clinical trials at Brigham and Women’s Hospital, so, hopefully, we should have some published data available soon.

-You may also be interested to learn that we are hosting a research project by the David Sinclair Lab over at Lifespan.io, our research crowdfunding platform.
-Launching on September 18th, this project will attempt to discover more about NAD+ biology and its effects on lifespan.
+You may also be interested to learn that we are hosting the NAD+ Mouse Project by the David Sinclair Lab over at Lifespan.io, our research crowdfunding platform.
+Launched on September 18th, this project will attempt to discover more about NAD+ biology and its effects on lifespan.
 If we can raise the funds to help the lab start running this experiment, we are a step closer to answering some of the questions raised here.

 Formentini, L., Moroni, F., & Chiarugi, A. (2009).
 Detection and pharmacological modulation of nicotinamide mononucleotide (NMN) in vitro and in vivo.
 Biochemical pharmacology, 77(10), 1612-1620.